Chassis/Chassis/docs/quickstart.rst

   * **OS X**: You already have Bonjour available.

-  * **Windows**: If you have iTunes, Safari, Bonjour Print Services, or Creative Suite 3 installed, you already have Bonjour.
+  * **Windows**: If you have Safari, Bonjour Print Services, or Creative Suite 3 installed, you already have Bonjour.

     Otherwise, you need to install Bonjour on your system.
-The easiest way to do this is to `install iTunes`_.
+The easiest way to do this is to `install Bonjour Print Services`_.
 If you'd prefer not to do this, you can follow `these instructions <Bonjour_>`_ to install just Bonjour.

   * **Linux**: You need to have Avahi installed on your system.